peterkos/peterkos.github.io/content/projects/active/cabinette.md

 +++
 title = "Cabinette"
-description = "My flagship macOS app, for musicians to oragnize their discography.
+description = "My flagship macOS app for musicians to oragnize their discography.
 Track WIP versions, batch-rename files (soon!), and more." weight = 1

 [extra]